Mission & History

 And we are just getting started!

-Having, in our first six years, successfully defined and established the impact entrepreneur as a foundational concept and vocational movement, having created the premier global network of systems-minded innovators, having worked with a wide range of innovative companies and impact investors, and having launched a global & regional Center of operations, we are now launching an ambitious Phase II of Impact Entrepreneur's work.
+Having, in our first seven years, successfully defined and established the impact entrepreneur as a foundational concept and vocational movement, having created the premier global network of systems-minded innovators, having worked with a wide range of innovative companies and impact investors, and having launched a global & regional Center of operations, we are now in the midst of launching an ambitious Phase II of Impact Entrepreneur's work.

 Among our goals for this new phase are to:

-1. Grow the network beyond its current rate of 100 new members/week to remain the impact space leader.
+1. Grow the network beyond its current rate of 100 new members/week to further establish itself as the impact space leader.

 3. Launch an online webinar series and podcast, featuring the most well-respected figures in the impact space.